yashw1202/Crypto-Currency-Price-Trend-Analysis/README.md

 - Most volatile crypto
 - 24-hour top gainer
 - Rolling volatility using SQL window functions
 - Volume and return-based rankings

+### **5. Dashboard Development**
+After completing the SQL-based analysis, the next step was building a fully interactive dashboard to visualize crypto market behavior.
+The dashboard translates SQL insights into clear, dynamic visualizations to help identify trends, Tickers, and high-performing assets, as well as Market Cap.

 ---